Historic Dodgertown: Transition to Jackie Robinson Training Complex

+Modern use as Historic Dodgertown and Jackie Robinson Training Complex

-Historic Dodgertown is a multi-sport destination facility that hosts all levels of a variety of sports including professional teams.
-Some notable teams that Historic Dodgertown has played host to include:
+Historic Dodgertown was a multi-sport destination facility that hosts all levels of a variety of sports including professional teams.
+Some notable teams that Historic Dodgertown played host to include:

-High School and college baseball teams utilize the complex heavily from February through April as a spring break destination as they prepare for their season.
+High School and college baseball teams utilized the complex heavily from February through April as a spring break destination as they prepared for their season.

 Montreal Alouettes and former NFL player Chad Johnson utilized Historic Dodgertown's facilities for their mini-camp program.
 Chad Johnson was a member of the team at the time and was present during mini-camp during their stay.
 The team returned the following year for mini-camp in April 2015 as well.

 Edmonton Eskimos utilized Historic Dodgertown's facilities for their mini-camp program in April 2015.

 SK Wyverns of the Korea Baseball Organization based in Incheon brought their program to Historic Dodgertown in February 2015.
 The SK Wyverns are a South Korean based team and are linked to a founding partner of Historic Dodgertown Chan Ho Park who is from South Korea.
+In addition, from the Chinese Women's National Fast-Pitch Softball Team (Beijing Eagles) trained at Historic Dodgertown in March and in October 2018, and the Chinese Men's National Baseball Team trained in November 2017 and 2018.

+In May 2018, Your Call Football, a unique, technically-advanced, and fan-friendly football experience played three games at Historic Dodgertown.

-Historic Dodgertown yearly tournaments
+Historic Dodgertown yearly youth tournaments

+Historic Dodgertown held various youth baseball tournaments throughout the year, such as:

 Treasure Coast Presidents's Day Challenge - Holiday weekend tournament beginning in February that takes place over President's Day or classically referred to as Washington's Birthday.

 Memorial Day Invitational - Holiday weekend tournament taking place in May over Memorial Day.

 Legends Classic - Week-long tournament in late June that includes a cookout and skills challenge hosted by Historic Dodgertown.

 Independence Day Classic - Holiday weekend tournament during Independence Day (United States).

 All Star Classic - Week-long tournament hosted in the beginning of August.